DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 #### First time setup

 Should the TurtleBot get set up for the first time in a new network, proceed with the following steps.
-Otherwise skip and continue with the general setup.
+Otherwise skip and continue with the [General Setup](#general-setup).

 ##### Remote Computer
 *The setup guide assumes that the operating system used is either a Linux distribution or that Windows Subsystem for Linux is used.*